 It has been two weeks since I escaped.

 I have waited, impatiently so, before trying to see my daughter.
 I know I can’t let William see me.
 He would not be happy, and I would only be sent back away from her.
 I won’t go back now.
 I can’t.
 I am not sure if the asylum reached out to them about my escape.
 I needed to wait and see before seeking out Ruth.
 Seeing her now, maybe William does not know either.
 I have been tracking Ruth, and there seems to be nothing amiss to her security.

 I have altered my appearance some.
 I cut my hair short.
 I collected some clothes here or there to help me blend in more.
 I am not dressed as a lady.
 Those ideals are gone.
 I could never be that person again.
 I want to live simply.
 I want to work to keep my happiness.
 I cannot go back to doing what others ask.
 I find that there are many things I cannot go back to now.

-From my vantage point on the bench, I look up and finally see my first glimpse of her.
-She was barely smiling then.
+From my vantage point on the bench, I look up and finally see my first real glimpse of her.
+She was barely smiling when I left.
 She is walking now, and her whole face is bright and happy.
 She is with another woman, her nurse I remind myself.
 They are walking through the park.
 I look at Ruth.
 Really look at her.
 She is beautiful.
 That same feeling I once had in my heart comes rushing back.
 I know I cannot spend another moment away from her.
 A stage of her life was taken from me, and I refuse to let that continue.
 I want to be a part of her life like I was never allowed before.
 She is my only priority.